 Baking gives them a softer, more cakey texture on the in and outside.
 They don’t take on that rustic, crackly crust like they do when fried.
 If you don’t have a doughnut pan you can use a mini bundt pan or even a muffin pan and cut out the holes after baking.
 Or leave them as is.
 For that one extra bite.

 They don’t taste remarkably of apple, but if you’ve eaten them before you already know that.
-Using a light hand you could certainly fold shredded or diced apple into the batter if that’s what your after.
+Using a light hand you could certainly fold shredded or diced apple into the batter if that’s what you’re after.

 Apple cider doughnuts that can be baked or fried, dunked in apple cider glaze or dipped in cinnamon or confectioners’ sugar.
 However you decide to enjoy them they will transport you right smack dab to the middle of an apple orchard!